In order to participate in Commencement, a student-doctor will need to follow these steps:

 - Has demonstrated compliance with the Code of Behavioral Conduct.

 Degrees are not awarded solely upon the completion of any prescribed number of courses, credits, or upon passing a prescribed number of examinations.
-The degree required, that in addition the faculty believes the student has attained sufficient maturity of thought, ethical and professional proficiency to serve the public as an osteopathic physician.
-Matriculation and enrollment does not guarantee the issuance of a degree without satisfactorily meeting the aforementioned curriculum and degree requirements.
-See Degree Completion Plan for further information.
+The degree also requires that the faculty believes the student-doctor has attained sufficient maturity of thought, as well as ethical and professional proficiency to serve the public as an osteopathic physician.
+Matriculation and enrollment do not guarantee the issuance of a degree without satisfactorily meeting the aforementioned curriculum and degree requirements.

 Graduation with Honors

-Honors for graduation will be determined by the cumulative grade point average earned at LUCOM.
+Honors for graduation will be determined by the cumulative average earned at LUCOM.

-Students with a GPA in the upper three percent of their class will receive a diploma inscribed with "highest honors."
+Student-doctors with a cumulative average in the upper three percent of their class will receive a diploma inscribed with "highest honors."

-Students in the next seven percent of their class will receive a diploma inscribed with "honors."
-These students will be recognized at the graduation banquet with the presentation of and during graduation by the wearing of special honors cords.
+Student-doctors in the next seven percent of their class will receive a diploma inscribed with "honors."
+These students will be recognized at the graduation banquet with the presentation of, and during graduation by the wearing of, special honors cords.

 A complete list of Senior Awards is listed in the Student Handbook.

-Students must participate in all activities of graduation week and participate in the graduation program of the University and the COM as a condition of receipt of diploma.
+Student-doctors must participate in all activities of graduation week and participate in the graduation program of the University and the COM as a condition of receipt of a diploma.

-Students who can anticipate they will complete all requirements for graduation by December 31, 2018 will be allowed to participate in graduation with their class but will not receive diploma until all requirements are fulfilled.
+Student-doctors who can anticipate they will complete all requirements for graduation by December 31, 2018, will be allowed to participate in graduation with their class but will not receive a diploma until all requirements are fulfilled.